Prasophyllum: Taxonomy and naming

 The genus Prasophyllum was first formally described by Robert Brown in 1810 and the description was published in Prodromus Florae Novae Hollandiae.
 Brown described twelve species but did not name a type species, however in 1989, Mark Clements nominated P. australe as the lectotype.

 The name Prasophyllum is derived from the Ancient Greek words prason meaning "leek" and phyllon meaning "leaf".

+Species

 Distribution and habitat

 Leek orchids occur in all states of Australia, but not in the Northern Territory.
 There are 20 named species in Western Australia as well as a further 40 that have been discovered but not as yet described.
 There are 28 species in Tasmania, about 40 in New South Wales and 15 in South Australia.
 New Zealand has about 6 species, occurring on both main islands as well as Stewart and Chatham Islands.
-In Western Australia alone, they grow in a range of habitats from the margins of salt lakes, to swamps and dense Karri (Eucalyptus diversicolor) forests.
+In Western Australia alone, they grow in a range of habitats from the margins of salt lakes, to swamps and dense karri (Eucalyptus diversicolor) forests.